MillionConcepts/multidex/readme.md

 ### dependencies
 See the `conda` [environment.yml](environment.yml) file.

 On MacOS and Linux, `conda env create -f environment.yml` should produce an env named `multidex` suitable for running the app.
+(There is a ton of documentation online for setting up and using `conda`, so we won't try to reproduce that here.
+[Here is one.](https://www.youtube.com/watch?v=zL65J9c5_KU))

 On Windows, you will need to install ImageMagick separately.
 [You can get it here.](https://download.imagemagick.org/ImageMagick/download/binaries/ImageMagick-7.0.10-62-Q16-HDRI-x64-dll.exe)